-HMA VPN, formerly known as HideMyAss, is one of the most recognizable names in the VPN industry – and not only because of its tongue-in-cheek nature.
+Formerly known as HideMyAss, HMA VPN has become one of the most recognizable names in the VPN industry – and not only because of its tongue-in-cheek nature.

 In this HMA VPN review, I’ll try to find out whether HMA is still worth a damn.
 Exploring its speeds, streaming capabilities, and security features will help me decide if HMA deserves to be featured on our list of the best VPNs anytime soon.